smrkem/mid-task/readme.md

 ### Questions
 - Do we want to display the target for the entire presentation duration, or have it disappear as soon as the user responds (like in current version)?
 - What kind of data do we want to store for each trial, each block
+- hosting, expenses, potential security issues, etc.

 ### Backlog
 - Refactor js.
 Look at testing.